 Mr. Kloo has been actively involved with ASTSWMO since 1989.
 He previously served as a member and then Chair of the Site Evaluation Focus Group.
 Immediately prior to his current role as Region 2 Board Representative, he served as Chair of the CERCLA and Brownfields Subcommittee.

-Mr. Sanders attended Mississippi State University where he obtained a Bachelor of Science in biological engineering in August 1995.
-In May 2003, he successfully obtained his Professional Engineer license in environmental engineering.
+Ms. Webb attended the University of Kentucky where she obtained a Bachelor of Science in chemical engineering in May 1997.
+In January 2003, she successfully obtained her Professional Engineer license in environmental engineering.